 USCIS will secure America’s promise as a nation of immigrants by:·

 The Budget-in-Brief for Fiscal Year (FY) 2011 provides a brief account of the Department of Homeland Security, including USCIS funding and resources available to support our legislatively mandated mission.
-See the “DHS Budget-in-Brief for FY 2011” link to the right to view the report.
+See the “DHS Budget-in-Brief for FY 2011” page to view the report.
 Information about USCIS begins on page 119 of the document.

 Strategic Plan 2008-2012